ronanknob/twitter-sentiment-analyzer/README.md

 # Twitter sentiment analyzer

 ## Objective
 This app aims to collect a stream of Portuguese tweets from Twitter API.
-The app analyzes the tweet text and classifies the sentiment of the text as **positive** or **negative**.
+The app analyzes the tweet text and classifies the sentiment of the text as **positive**, **negative** or **neutral**.
 The app stores the original tweet text and the resulting sentiment into a CSV file, which is plotted with live updates into an HTML dashboard.

 ## Requisites
 To run this app you'll need Python 3 installed and the pip package manager.